You have no idea what the Princess is gonna do when she finds out you're the one who took her pet, do you? Fluttershy:

 - Also from the chase scene: Philomena pretends to be reading a newspaper, then reveals that she's wearing a false mustache and beard.
 Paul McCartney does the same thing in A Hard Day's Night.

-- This episode is basically Fawkes the phoenix's first scene from Harry Potter and the Chamber of Secrets stretched out into a half-hour.
+- This episode is Fawkes the phoenix's first scene from Harry Potter and the Chamber of Secrets stretched out into a half-hour.

 - Spit Take: Delivered by Twilight, when Princess Celestia declares that she has to "cut the party short".